Workplace Injury Lawyers in Ohio

 If you have suffered an injury while on the job that affects your quality of life, it is very likely that you qualify for workers’ compensation benefits.
 Ohio’s workers’ compensation system is a no-fault insurance program.
 Almost any injury or disabling illness suffered while performing assigned job duties qualifies for benefits, regardless of why it happened.

-Unfortunately, some companies don’t want their injured employees to apply for workers’ comp.
+Unfortunately, some companies don’t want their injured employees to apply for workers’ comp after a workplace accident.
 You may have been told you won’t qualify because your employer thinks your claim will drive up their workers’ compensation insurance premiums.

 Why Did You Become Injured on the Job?